abdolence/redacter-rs/README.md

 # Redacter

-Copy & Redact cli tool to securely copy and redact files removing Personal Identifiable Information (PII) across various sources and destinations and utilizing Data Loss Prevention (DLP) capabilities.
+Copy & Redact cli tool to securely copy and redact files removing Personal Identifiable Information (PII) across various sources and destinations and utilizing Data Leak/Loss Prevention (DLP) capabilities.

 The tool ships two redacters that run entirely on your machine, a rule-based one with checksum validation and a small multilingual named-entity model, and can also delegate to cloud DLP services and LLMs such as Google Cloud